What are vascular studies?

 The cuff around your ankle will be inflated, and the blood pressure checked.

-was just studied.
-This is used to find out how much the blood flow is blocked
+just studied.
+This is used to find out how much the blood flow is blocked in your

 When the procedure is over, the gel will be removed from your skin.

 What happens after a vascular study?